Kotlin/dataframe/docs/StardustDocs/topics/read.md

 ## Reading JSON

-The basics for reading JSONs are the same: you can read from file or from remote URL.
+Basics for reading JSONs are the same: you can read from file or from remote URL.

 ```kotlin
 DataFrame.readJson("https://covid.ourworldindata.org/data/owid-covid-data.json")